Reuben Saltzman

 Buying a home that has had work performed without a permit?

 The latest question that made me decide to blog about this topic came from someone buying a home with a recently remodeled kitchen.
-It was all supposed to have been professionally done and the work all looked great, but the buyer was ready to cancel her entire purchase of the home once she found out that no permits were pulled.
+It was all supposed to have been professionally done and the work all looked great, but the buyer was ready to cancel her entire purchase of the home after she discovered no permits had been pulled.

 Her reaction, right there, is without a doubt the biggest consequence for not pulling permits.
 The lack of building permits gets some people very worked up.
 In many cases, people’s biggest fear when buying is that they’ll have a hard time selling their home in the future.
 I’m pretty sure that’s called circular reasoning.
 That’s an area where I have no expertise, so I’ll stay out of it, but I can talk about home performance and quality of workmanship.